 - Performs computation on the storage platform with programming

-These outcomes are promising, however, be sure to consider the power consumption when choosing your solution.
+These outcomes are meaningful.
+It is also important to consider the power consumption when choosing your solution.

 Figure 2: SmartSSD Drive Performance Results for CSV Parsing